How Many Rental Properties Do You Need to Be Able to Retire?

 Mr. Haley, founder of Moving Astute elaborates points out one of the benefits of having real estate rental "The economic advantage of having rental properties for your retirement is that you derive income from those assets, while the expenses are paid by someone else (your tenants)."

-Have you ever wondered how many rental properties you’d need in order to have enough passive income to retire?
+So, how many rental properties do you need to be able to retire?
 Keep on reading and you will find out:

 It Is Not An Exact Science